alissonaero/ARSoft.RestApiClient/readme.md

-# ApiClient Library for .NET
+# ApiClient Library for .NET Core and .NET 5+ applications

-A modern, resilient HTTP API client library for .NET applications, providing clean async HTTP operations with built-in retry policies using Polly v8, comprehensive error handling, and structured logging support.
+A modern, resilient HTTP API client library for .NET Core and .NET 5+ applications, providing clean, async HTTP operations with built-in retry policies using Polly v8, comprehensive error handling, and structured logging support.
+Optimized for high-performance API consumption in cross-platform and cloud-native environments.

 ## 🎯 Features